 When it comes to attractions, London is a city without compare.
 From small and quirky museums to iconic landmarks, you could easily visit a different one every day of the year.
-But this much choice gets overwhelming, so to help, here's our pick of some of the best things to do in the capital.
+But this much choice gets overwhelming, so here's our pick of the best things to do in the capital.
+To help make the most of your trip, consider a stay in one of our convenient London hotels and guarantee a great night’s sleep throughout your visit.

 With a real-life Beefeater acting as your tour guide and wandering actors recreating historical events, there’s more to the Tower of London than ravens.
-Find out what makes it such an essential part of any London City break here.
+Find out what makes it such an essential part of any London break.

 When it comes to views of the capital’s skyline, the London Eye can’t be beaten.
 On a prime position on the South bank of the Thames, you’ll be able to spot all the major landmarks from the comfort of your glass pod.